 Archives: Eczema Treatment

-Precision Fabrics Group(PFG) was kind enough to let me try their new highly engineered bed sheet linens.
+Precision Fabrics Group(PFG) was kind enough to let me try their new highly engineered bed sheet linens (sent to me FREE by PFG).
 PFG is a company that specializes in creating advanced high tech fabrics for many different industries such as healthcare, the military and aerospace.
 They are a research group consisting of engineers and scientists.
 The DermaTherapy sheets (FDA-Cleared) that they sent me were designed for people with skin conditions such as Eczema.

 Just look at the benefits below.